Ziconius/FudgeC2/README.md

 ##### Controller
 - [x] Check for `fudge.db` in the working dir, if not configure new setup.
-   - [ ] Check for bugs in admin password setting.
 - [x] Code refactor Controller to boot server & listener